igorkulman/iOSSampleApp/README.md

 ### Other concepts

 * Localization to 2 languages with String catalogs
-* Continuous integration with Github Actions and Danger
+* Continuous integration with Github Actions
 * Unit testing, including [testing view controllers for leaks](https://blog.kulman.sk/unit-testing-memory-leaks/)
 * Creating a view controller in code with dependency injection
 * Using static UITableView cells in a typed way with enums